aishanibal/beyondwords/client-next/TTS_DEPLOYMENT_CONFIG.md

 ## Overview

-The TTS system is designed to work across different deployment environments.
+The TTS system is designed to work across different deployment environments with automatic fallback capabilities.
 This document explains how to configure it properly for production deployment.

+### Key Features
+- **Automatic Environment Detection**: Detects Vercel, localhost, and other deployments
+- **URL Construction**: Builds absolute URLs for TTS files
+- **Accessibility Validation**: Checks if TTS files are accessible before playing
+- **Browser Fallback**: Uses built-in speech synthesis when Python API is unavailable
+- **Graceful Degradation**: Seamlessly falls back to browser TTS for 503/500 errors

 ## Architecture